gweebg/cheezuru-bot/README.md

 # CHEEZURU-BOT

-*guya-4koma* is a python script that automates the process of tweeting whenever a new chapter of Kaguya Sama 4koma is released.
+*cheezuru-bot* is a python script that automates the process of tweeting whenever a new chapter of Kanojo Okarishiamasu is released.

 ## Installation